 - FEMA will provide financial assistance for COVID-19 related funeral expenses incurred after January 20, 2020.
 For more information, visit https://www.fema.gov/disasters/coronavirus/economic/funeral-assistance.

 COVID-19 ACCURATE AND UPDATED INFORMATION

-If you are searching for accurate and accessible information about Coronavirus (COVID-19), one option is to use Apple’s new COVID-19 website and app.
+If you are searching for accurate and accessible information about Coronavirus (COVID-19), one option is to use Apple’s COVID-19 website and app.
 These were created in partnership with the Centers for Disease Control (CDC), the White House Coronavirus Task Force, and the Federal Emergency Management Agency (FEMA).
 The app and website contain the same information.